yiisoft/yii2/docs/guide/db-query-builder.md

 Using the Operator Format, Yii internally uses parameter binding for values, so in contrast to the [string format](#string-format), here you do not have to add parameters manually.
 However, note that Yii never escapes column names, so if you pass a variable as a column name, the application will likely become vulnerable to SQL injection attack.
-In order to keep application secure, either do not use variables as column names or filter variable against white list.
+In order to keep application secure, either do not use variables as column names or filter variable against allowlist.
 In case you need to get column name from user, read the [Filtering Data](output-data-widgets.md#filtering-data) guide article.
 For example the following code is vulnerable: